Westsplaining: Reactions

-The departure of the Left Together Polish political party from the Progressive International coalition and from DiEM25 was attributed to westsplaining the invasion (a failure to unambiguously declare support for Ukrainian sovereignty) by Western members of the coalition.
+The departure of the Left Together Polish political party from the Progressive International coalition and from DiEM25 was attributed to westsplaining of the invasion (a failure to unambiguously declare support for Ukrainian sovereignty) by Western members of the coalition.

 Yanis Varoufakis, a Greek economist and politician accused of westsplaining by Smoleński and Dutkiewicz, interpreted westsplaining to mean the denial of Eastern Europeans' political agency.
 Varoufakis responded to the criticism by saying that he was aware of the Easterners' view that non-expansion by NATO would still have led to a Russian invasion of Ukraine, but disagreed with it.
 He argued that both the Easterners' view and the alternative hypothesis, that NATO non-expansion would have led to no war and "no dangerous tensions in Eastern Europe", were unprovable counterfactuals, and that describing him as a westsplainer was not justified as part of respectful dialogue among leftists.